eclipse-tractusx/sig-release/release-automation/README.md

 ### Local Testing

-You need to define the GITHUB_ACCESS_TOKEN to create the dashboard as you'll else will run into a 403 RATE LIMIT.
-Having a the GitHub CLI installed, you can use the following command to set it:
+You need to define the GITHUB_ACCESS_TOKEN to create the dashboard, as you'll else will run into a 403 RATE LIMIT.
+Having the GitHub CLI installed, you can use the following command to set it:

 ```bash
 export GITHUB_ACCESS_TOKEN=$(gh auth token)